wmbusmeters/wmbusmeters/README.md

 ```
 wmbusmeters version: 0.9
-Usage: wmbusmeters {options} (auto | /dev/ttyUSBx)] { [meter_name] [meter_type] [meter_id] [meter_key] }*
+Usage: wmbusmeters {options} <device> ( [meter_name] [meter_type] [meter_id] [meter_key] )*

-Add more meter quadruplets to listen to more meters.
-Add --verbose for detailed debug information.
-    --robot or --robot=json for json output.
-    --robot=fields for semicolon separated fields.
-    --separator=X change field separator to X.
-    --logfile=file
-    --meterfiles=dir to create status files below dir,
-          named dir/meter_name, containing the latest reading.
-    --meterfiles defaults dir to /tmp.
+As <options> you can use:

-    --c1 or --t1 listen to C1 or T1 messages
+    --c1 or --t1 listen to C1 or T1 messages when no meters are supplied
+    --debug for a lot of information
+    --exitafter=<time> exit program after time, eg 20h, 10m 5s
+    --format=<hr/json/fields> for human readable, json or semicolon separated fields
+    --logfile=<file> use this file instead of stdout
+    --logtelegrams log the contents of the telegrams for easy replay
+    --meterfiles=<dir> store meter readings in dir
+    --meterfilesaction=(overwrite|append) overwrite or append to the meter readings file
+    --oneshot wait for an update from each meter, then quit
+    --separator=<c> change field separator to c
-    --shell=cmd invokes cmd with env variables containing the latest reading.
+    --shell=<cmdline> invokes cmdline with env variables containing the latest reading
-    --shellenvs list the env variables available for the meter.
+    --shellenvs list the env variables available for the meter
-    --oneshot wait for an update from each meter, then quit.
-    --useconfig=dir look for configuration file in dir/etc/wmbusmeters.conf and
-          dir/etc/wmbusmeters.d
-    --useconfig defaults to the root /etc
-    --exitafter=20h program exits after running for twenty hours,
-          or 10m for ten minutes or 5s for five seconds.
+    --useconfig=<dir> load config files from dir/etc
+    --verbose for more information

+As a <device> you can use:

+"/dev/ttyUSB" to which a im871a/amb8465 dongle is attached,
-Specifying auto as the device will automatically look for usb
+or you can specify auto and wmbusmeters will look for a suitable dongle
-wmbus dongles on /dev/im871a and /dev/amb8465.
+on the device links /dev/im871a and /dev/amb8465.

+"rtlwmbus:868.95M" to have wmbusmeters spawn:
+"rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | rtl_wmbus"
+(you might have to tweak 868.95M to nearby frequencies depending
+on the rtl-sdr dongle you are using)

-You can specify the device rtlwmbus to have wmbusmeters spawn rtl_sdr|rtlwmbus
+"rtlwmbus:<commandline>" to have wmbusmeters spawn
+that commandline instead, the output is expected to be like rtl_wmbus.

+As meter quadruples you specify:
+<meter_name> a mnemonic for this particular meter
+<meter_type> one of the supported meters
+<meter_id> an 8 digit mbus id, usually printed on the meter
+<meter_key> an encryption key unique for the meter
+    if the meter uses no encryption, then supply ""

 Supported water meters:
 Kamstrup Multical 21 (multical21)